Anastasiopolis-Peritheorion: Ruins

 Since no archaeological excavations were carried out, the approximately 7.3 hectare area of the city is in a wild state.
 The ruins are in the middle of a forest, which, however, only emerged since the 1970s.
 The most important archaeological remains are the walls, some of which are several meters high.
 According to the only published city map, they form an irregular polygon with a maximum north-south extension of 360 meters and a maximum west-east extension of 330 meters.
 City gates have been documented to the northwest and southeast, as well as eight predominantly rectangular, but partly also round, wall towers in the east.
 In the brickwork of some towers, monograms of the imperial family of the Palaiologoi have been preserved by means of integrated bricks, which can be dated to around 1341 and thus attest at least to construction work in this phase.
 However, the wall that is preserved today also shows traces of older construction phases, so that the older city wall, which dates back to late antiquity, probably also had the same course.

 To the north, another wall leads about 2.2 km away from the city wall to the mountain slopes of the Rhodope Mountains, which was provided with at least three towers.
 Its course can still be clearly seen today using aerial archeology.
 The building structures can also be seen from the ground.
 This is the aqueduct mentioned by Prokopios, which Justinian had built to supply the city with drinking water.
 In the first place, however, it seems to have been a fortress wall with which the Via Egnatia was to be controlled at this narrowing of the coastal plain and in which only an additional aqueduct was laid.
 A harbor area was connected to the south of the city.
 This was protected by two wall sections that ran from the city wall to the coast.
-However, there are only a few archaeological reports of such findings, so that the exact shape of these facilities is still unclear.
+However, there are only a few archaeological reports of such findings, so the exact shape of these facilities is still unclear.
 Presumably, all of the fortification measures mentioned served together to secure the narrowing of the coastal plain between the Rhodope Mountains and the Aegean coast with a barrage at this point, for example to facilitate defense in the event of enemy incursions.

 Despite the overgrowth of the entire city area as well as the wall to the Rhodope Mountains, at least one circular path is kept free, which leads to the ruins.
 There is no precise signage from the street.
 On the Xanthi-Komotini route, turn off at the underpass of the highway in the village of Amaxades and follow the paved dirt road.
 The remaining 2 km of dirt road are easy to drive without a 4WD.
 The entrance gate is on the north side.
 Since it is usually locked, you enter the ruins through the loose grille in the gate.